behaviorally/mle-technical-screen/README.md

 Feel free to augment the dataset (providing reasoning for your choice of dataset)...

+## Guidance
+**You have 2 hours to wireframe and solve this problem.**
+- Use any and all resources available to you in your attempt.
+Be transparent about your sources (even data or code from The Internet).
+- Focus on demonstrating your thought process and mastery of the Data Science Model Development Lifecycle over finishing the task.

 ## Considerations
 What ethical concerns do you have with the problem statement and the given dataset?\
 If possible, how would you allay these concerns?

+How would you explain your solution's decisions to:
+- Technical stakeholders?
+- Non-technical stakeholders?

 ## Credit
 Provided images are part of the [IMDB-WIKI Dataset](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/)